Zoom is having a hell of a month.

 Do Zoom webinars do all that?
 Do they do it well compared to a dedicated webinar platform (like ours)?

-Let’s take it in terms of 3 areas: Pricing/Value, UX/UI, and Functionality.
+Let’s look at it in 3 areas: Pricing/Value, UX/UI, and Functionality.

 Zoom Webinar Pricing